 However, what makes Knights & Dragons harder to swallow is that its story is too repetitive.
-In most cases, the Movie repeats past plot points to create conflict and drama between the characters.
+In most cases, the movie repeats past plot points to create conflict and drama between the characters.
 And it didn’t do this once or twice, but several times across the show.

-And with time, it became obvious that the creators did this to stretch a short story into a featured length Animated Movie.
+And with time, it became obvious that the creators only did this to stretch a short story into a featured length Animated Movie.

 Looking For More to Watch?